benjamin-bader/droptools/README.md

 jOOQ only supports certain versions of Java with the open source edition.
 Dropwizard also now has version 3 which maintains the `javax` namespace, and version 4 which goes ot `jakarta`.

-jOOQ 3.17 supports Java 11. jOOQ 3.18 supports Java 17.
+jOOQ 3.16 is the last version which supports Java 11. jOOQ 3.17+ supports Java 17+.
 Dropwizard 3.0 and 4.0 requires Java 11.
-This current build is compiled against jOOQ 3.17 and Dropwizard 3.0; making it Java 8+ compatible with `javax` as the namespace.
+This current build is compiled against jOOQ 3.16 and Dropwizard 3.0; making it Java 8+ compatible with `javax` as the namespace.

 Support
 -------